 5 Steps to Nail Your Travel Nurse Interview

 Now, more importantly, how do you take your answers and make sure that you stand out from the rest of the nurses interviewing for the same job?
 What sets you apart from everyone else?
 I have interviewed for 8 travel nurse assignments and have gotten every single one of them because I bring passion, excitement, and confidence to the interview.
 Below are 5 things I bring to every interview, and things that you should apply to your interviews too.

-- CONFIDENCE.
-Yes.
-I am sure that you know this.
-Confidence… is… KEY!
-You’ve heard it time and time before.
-But do you actually practice it?
-You have to tell yourself that you are qualified and can do the job better than anyone else.
-And you actually have to believe it.
-And that is how you will sell yourself.
-If you don’t think that you could do this job better than everyone else, then there are plenty of ways to improve!
+1. Confidence.
+In this case, when you are being interviewed in a matter of 2 minutes and being compared to many different nurses, confidence is key!
+Before picking up the phone, repeat to yourself “I am qualified.
+I can do this job better than anyone else.”
+Believe in yourself and sell it!
+If you don’t think that you could do a better job than everyone else or you feel like you have room for improvement, there are plenty of things you can do to make yourself the best candidate.
 Get another certification, learn a new skill, float to a new floor.
 You’ll never know everything but the more confident you are at your job, the more it will show in your interview.

 2. Enthusiasm.
 If you want this job more than any job out there, you have to show it.
 Now isn’t the time to play coy.
 Let them know how excited you are that they are interviewing you and how much you want this particular job.

 3. Tell the truth.
 At all times during your interview, you need to tell the truth.
 There is no room to lie and why would you want to?
 You may get asked tough questions that you don’t know.
 And you will probably be stumped at some point.
 But if you lie, the manager is going to be able to tell.
 And if they aren’t able to tell then they will learn once you get to the unit that you had lied in your interview, which will be grounds for dismissal.
 It is 100% okay to admit that you don’t know something.
 That is being human and that is being a safe nurse.